RogerVFbr/MySQLAccess/README.md

 ## Installation
 Just copy the MySQLAccess class to your project and import accordingly.

-## Usage
+## Usage - Preparation
-This section will explain how each one of the public methods contained in this module behave and how they should be used.
+This section will explain each of the steps to instantiate and get started with using the module.

 ### Step 0: Create a model for table interaction
 The first step in using this module is creating a model, a class containing fields that are equivalent